Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Temporal patterns driven by water vapour variability

 The relationship between TCWV, AMF, and measured water vapour absorption (WVA) is captured by a function of the form f(x, y) = a x + b + c y$^2$ + d y + e x y, where x = WVA and y = AMF.
 Figure \ref{fig:iwvfit}b illustrates the best fit of this model, based on 30-minute averages of all available clear-sky data during FESSTVaL for sensor 11 at Falkenberg compared to the microwave radiometer.
 Measurement uncertainties are based on the standard deviation within the 30-minute windows.

-Since there is a limitation to the accuracy of the spectra from sensor to sensor and within sensors (Section \ref{sec:spcalib}), we find no gain by training the model from data of all sensors together, or calibrating sensors individually as we do for GHI, likely to due over-fitting.
+Since there is a limitation to the accuracy of the spectra from sensor to sensor and within sensors (Section \ref{sec:frosterror}), we find no gain by training the model from data of all sensors together, or calibrating sensors individually as we do for GHI, likely to due over-fitting.
 Instead, we apply the best fit based on sensor 11 at FESSTVaL, and use the uncertainty in the ratio between spectral bands as an error estimation.
 Similar to broadband irradiance estimates, one could fine-tune the calibration on a case-specific basis if a high quality reference is available.
 We estimate uncertainty by taking the standard deviation between all sensors in a network, which results in $\pm$ 0.5 kg m$^{-2}$ for sufficiently high solar elevation angles ($\alpha$ $>$ 30$^{\rm o}$), and increases towards sunset and sunrise.
-Analyses of moisture variability at FESSTVaL and LIAISE using this spectrally derived TCWV dataset are shown in Section \ref{sec:spectra}.